ianmoran11/mmtable2/README.md

 ## Installation

-This package is probably too buggy for installation, but feel free to clone\!
+This probably to buggy for installation, but feel free to clone\!

 ## Example